Forced abortion: North Korean refugees repatriated from China

 Forced abortions and infanticide are used as a form of punishment in prison camps.
 The North Korean regime banned pregnancy in its camps in the 1980s.
 China returns all illegal immigrants from North Korea which usually imprisons them in a short-term facility.
 Many North Korean defectors assert that forced abortions and infanticide are common in these prisons.
 The majority of the prisoners held in the Chinese detention centers are women.
 Repatriated North Koreans are subject to forced abortions regardless of perceived crimes.
 North Korean police's efforts are to prevent North Korean women from having ethnically mixed children with Han Chinese men.
 Medical care was not provided to North Korean women who underwent forced abortions.

 United Kingdom

 On June 21, 2019, the UK Court of Protection ordered a disabled woman to have an abortion against her will.
 The woman had a moderate mood disorder and learning disability and under the care of an NHS trust, which argued that she was mentally incompetent and that having a child would worsen her mental health.
 Justice Nathalie Lieven subsequently approved the forced abortion under the Mental Capacity Act 2005 despite the wishes of herself and her mother.
 The decision was criticized by the Catholic Church, the Disability Rights Commission, and numerous anti-abortion activist groups such as Life and the Society for the Protection of Unborn Children.
 The case was subsequently overturned by the Court of Appeal.

 United States

-Laws surrounding forced abortions

-In 2016, Governor Rick Snyder enacted two bills with the intent to end forced abortions in Michigan.
-The first bill banned coercing a woman to have an abortion, and the second bill bans coerced abortions.
-Eighteen states, including the fourteen that have criminalized coerced abortion, have mandated that abortion clinics and providers offer written and verbal notification advising women against receiving an abortion under coercion.